psycopg/psycopg/docs/advanced/pool.rst

     client.

 Why not?
 Because doing so would require an extra network roundtrip: we want to save you from its latency.
-Before getting too angry about it, think that the connection can be lost any moment while your program is using it.
-As your program should be already able to cope with a loss of a connection during its process it should be able to tolerate to be served a broken connection: unpleasant but not the end of the world.
+Before getting too angry about it, just think that the connection can be lost any moment while your program is using it.
+As your program should be already able to cope with a loss of a connection during its process, it should be able to tolerate to be served a broken connection: unpleasant but not the end of the world.

 .. warning::